nimonkaranurag/langchain-study/README.md

         ```
     - In this case, the lowest "level" header has three hashtags: "###" therefore, `len(chunked_documents)` = number of headers at the level `###`.
     - Headers with a higher level (`#` and `##`) are included in the first chunk (assuming the remaining document only has headers at the level `###`).
+- For additional chunking, you can either use `langchain_text_splitters.CharacterTextSplitter` or alternatively, `langchain_text_splitters.RecursiveCharacterTextSplitter`(recommended) for more intelligent parsing of text; the `RecursiveCharacterTextSplitter` has stricter enforcement of the `chunk_size` since it uses fallback delimiters if a chunk exceeds the given limit.
 ## ReAct architecture

 - A `ReAct` styled agent implements the following loop for query resolution: